 Anticipate common questions and prepare your answers

-Prospect clients will always ask a certain number of questions during a pitch – and if you're not prepared, it can put you on the spot.
+Prospective clients will always ask specific questions during a pitch – and if you're not prepared, it can put you on the spot.
 Avoid this by anticipating what the client will ask.
 Remember, they're after reassurance that you're the right person for the job, so be ready to answer their questions.
 The following are common questions with suggested answers to help you get started:

 "So tell us more about yourself and your background?"

 This answer gives you a chance to sell yourself.
 Tell the client how long you've been established, mention some big brands you've worked for, talk about your team (if any) and – most importantly – talk about why you love working with clients.
-Mention your passions and how you love to help people.
-Don't waffle, keep things light.
-Practice this important 'pitch' at home and really get smart at selling yourself.
+Mention your passions and how you like to help people.
+Don't waffle; keep things light.
+Practice this critical 'pitch' at home and get smart at selling yourself.

 "Can you give us a ballpark figure?"

-A lot of clients will allow price to play a major factor in their decision making.
+A lot of clients will allow price to play a significant factor in their decision making.
 My advice?
 Don't reveal your day rate or how much you think things will cost during a pitch.
-Simply say how you'll prepare a proposal and costings based on the outcome of the pitch, and if they'd like to go ahead and work with you.
+Say how you'll prepare a proposal and costings based on the outcome of the pitch, and if they'd like to go ahead and work with you.

 "Have you had any experience in this field before?"